Testing inhomogeneous cosmography in our cosmic neighborhood using CosmicFlows-4: Model setup

 Spacetimes based on these density and velocity fields will be constructed by introducing a weak-field approximation inspired by \cite{gevolution}.
 For this, it is assumed that our local spacetime can be approximated by the perturbed FLRW line element in Newtonian gauge (considering only scalar perturbations)

 It was argued in \cite{greenwald} that a Newtonian N-body simulation can be mapped into a perturbed FLRW spacetime by applying the above line element and combining it with the 4-velocity $u^\mu \propto (1,v^i)$, where $v^i$ is the peculiar velocity field obtained from the simulation.
 The metric perturbation $\Phi$ is then obtained from the density field of the simulation through the Poisson equation, $\nabla^2\Phi = 4\pi Ga^2(\rho-\rho_{\rm bg})$.
 This method has e.g. been found to apply well to LTB models reproduced with Newtonian N-body simulations \cite{mapLTB1, mapLTB2}.
 A similar mapping will be used here, using the peculiar velocity field and density contrast from the CosmicFlows-4 data instead of simulation data.
 The spacetime will be considered using the weak field approximation, only keeping the leading order terms.
-Following Table 1 of \cite{gevolution} we will thus neglect terms containing the potential except its second order spatial derivatives which are kept at linear order.
+Following table 1 of \cite{gevolution} we will thus neglect terms containing the potential except its second order spatial derivatives which are kept at linear order.
 The density contrast (proportional to the second derivative of the metric potential) and the peculiar velocity field and its derivatives are also kept at linear order.

 The velocity and density data of \cite{fields} is given on the interval $[-500,500]\rm Mpc/h$ on a 64-point grid in each direction.
-To obtain a smooth space, we will interpolate using trilinear interpolation between grid points.
+The gridded data must be interpolated to obtain a smooth field for the raytracing and computation of cosmographic parameters.
+Since the chosen interpolation scheme may affect the results, three different interpolations schemes will be used to interpolate between grid points, namely linear interpolation, cubic interpolation and Steffen interpolation (cubic interpolation that enforces monotonic behavior between interpolation/grid points).
+Each choice of interpolation scheme leads to a distinct model of our local cosmic neighborhood.